-The New Mexico Human Rights Act prohibits discrimination in employment based on race, color, age, religion, national origin, ancestry, sex, sexual orientation, gender identity, spousal affiliation, physical or mental disability, or serious medical condition (NM Stat.
+The New Mexico Human Rights Act prohibits discrimination in employment based on race, age, religion, color, national origin, ancestry, sex, sexual orientation, gender identity, pregnancy, childbirth, conditions related to pregnancy or childbirth, physical or mental disability, or serious medical condition (NM Stat.
 Sec.
 28-1-1 et seq.).
+If an employer has 50 or more employees, the Act prohibits discrimination based on spousal affiliation.

 Under the Act, it is unlawful for an employer to: